Pakistani craft: Crafts

-Pakistani clay moulding dates back to British Raj] when some of its regions, especially "Leh Nullah" artisan used to create clay utensils.
-However, this tradition in modern-era has been disappeared.
+Pakistani clay moulding dates back to British Raj when some of its regions, especially "Leh Nullah" artisan used to create clay utensils.
+However, this tradition in modern-era has disappeared.
 Before the Partition of India, people used to produce and sell clay utensils at the banks of river "Leh Nullah".
 Most of artisans were Hindus who later left the country and migrated to India.